 Here then, is a summary of the differences between the two media:

 Slow vs Fast: Oils dry slower than acrylics.
 This means more time for blending and creating various ‘painterly’ effects in your compositions.
-Oil paints are perfect for the classic ‘Wet in Wet’ style of painting or for precise and carefully blended effects that take time to execute.
+Oil paints are perfect for the classic ‘Wet in Wet’ style of painting or for precise and carefully blended effects.

 With acrylics, you can over-paint within minutes without picking up the underpainting, but if you spend too much time trying to mix and blend them, they will lift and create streaks and ‘marring.’
-On the other hand, a multilayered composition full of glazes, veils and impasto painting, and even textured effects, including mixed media and collage techniques, can be accomplished in one sitting.
-There are also slower drying acrylics on the market as well as retardant mediums you can mix with the paint to slow the drying time.
+Nevertheless, a multilayered composition full of glazes, veils and impasto painting, and even textured effects, including mixed media and collage techniques, can be accomplished in one sitting.
+There are slower drying acrylics on the market as well as retardant mediums you can mix with the paint to increase blending time.